jezzsantos/automate/docs/runtime.md

 - The `on <ANEXPRESSION>` is an [Expression](reference.md#draft-expressions) to an existing element (or collection item) in the draft
 - The `--and-set <ANATTRIBUTENAME>=<VALUE>` is the name-value pair of the attribute and the value you wish to set to it.

+!!! tip
-> You can have many `--and-set "NAME=VALUE"` expressions as you like (one after the other) for the same element or collection item
+    You can have many `--and-set "NAME=VALUE"` expressions as you like (one after the other) for the same element or collection item

 ### Adding an element

 If an element does not yet exist in the draft, you can add it.

+!!! tip
-> By default, all elements will be automatically created when their parent elements are created, but only if they are defined as`AutoCreate=true`.
+    By default, all elements will be automatically created when their parent elements are created, but only if they are defined as`AutoCreate=true`.

 To add an element to any other element (or to any collection item) in the draft: `automate configure add "{<ANEXPRESSION>}" --and-set "<ANATTRIBUTENAME>=<VALUE>"`

 - The `ANEXPRESSION>` is an [Expression](reference.md#draft-expressions) to the non-existent element in the draft
 - The `--and-set <ANATTRIBUTENAME>=<VALUE>` is the name-value pair of the attribute and the value you wish to set to it.

+!!! tip
-> You can also add as many `--and-set "NAME=VALUE"` expressions as you like (one after the other) on the same element or collection item
+    You can also add as many `--and-set "NAME=VALUE"` expressions as you like (one after the other) on the same element or collection item

 ### Resetting an element